DiamondLightSource/mx-bluesky/docs/developer/serial-crystallography-on-i24/how-to/pmac-docs.rst

 PMAC-run operations on I24 serial
 =================================

-Several operations in a fixed target (FT) collection are run vie the PMAC, by sending a command to the ``PMAC_STRING`` PV
+Several operations in a fixed target (FT) collection are run vie the PMAC, by sending a command to the ``PMAC_STRING`` PV.

 Among these: